-Protects employees from wage-based discrimination on the basis of their sexual orientation for the same duties.
+The EPA protects employees from wage-based discrimination based on their sexual orientation for the same duties.

 Title VII of the Civil Rights Act of 19644

 This law protects employees and job applicants from racial, color, religious, sexual, and ethnic discrimination.
 It also requires employers to accommodate employees' religious beliefs unless doing so would impose an undue hardship.